 As a culture, we’ve somehow come to expect entrepreneurs to sacrifice sleep.
 We have an ingrained image of entrepreneurs as smart, decisive, and – most importantly – tireless.
 They sleep as little as possible because they are completely dedicated to their work.
 They are a martyr to their métier.
 And, we revere their constant work because they’re doing something ambitious.
 But, sleep scientists see it differently.
 They know that expecting someone to sacrifice sleep for their work is equivalent to expecting their work to fail.

 Thomas Edison, once said, “Sleep is a criminal waste of time, inherited from our cave days.”
 The truth is, sleep is as fundamental to our 21st-century lives as it was before the dawn of civilization – especially for entrepreneurs like Edison.
-When founders and creators don’t get the sleep they need, the skills and abilities they rely on become rickety and hallow.
+When founders and creators don’t get the sleep they need, the abilities they rely on become rickety and hallow.
 Memory, concentration, problem-solving, reasoning, and emotional control are all compromised by sleep deprivation.
 And, it doesn’t take long for the effects to manifest.
 Just one night of sleep loss severely impairs our ability to juggle tasks and adapt to new situations.
 We know that sleeplessness played a part in many historic disasters, like Chernobyl and the Exxon Valdez explosion.
 So, it’s not hard to imagine the impact it can have on a new, risky venture (without hundreds of contingency plans).
 The question is: Why does our culture promote the myth of the tireless entrepreneur when we know that sleep is the engine of innovation, creativity, empathy, and intelligence?

 Despite the lore of the sleepless entrepreneur, not all modern innovators neglect sleep.
-Yes, there are those like Elon Musk who often clock 120-hour weeks and leave little time for rest.
+Yes, there are those like Elon Musk who often clock 120-hour work weeks and leave little time for rest.
 But, there are also founders out there like Jeff Bezos, who prioritize shut-eye.
 We wanted to explore the relationship between entrepreneurship and sleep, so we spoke with a few founders, including Charles Adler (Kickstarter), Sofya Polyakov (The Noun Project), Dulcie Madden (Rest Devices), and Max Temkin (Cards Against Humanity).
 During the conversations, we heard some great sleep advice for entrepreneurs.
 And, we want to share what we learned with you.

 1. Keep Your Phone Away From Your Bed